 - A master's degree must require a minimum of 30 credit hours.

-- A Certificate degree must require a minimum of 12 credit hours.
+- A graduate certificate must require a minimum of 12 credit hours.

-Students must ensure that all courses on their program of study meet the Time Limitation and Residency Requirements.
-Any changes to the Program of Study that depart from the required courses listed in the Graduate Catalog must have the signed approval of the Department Head/School Director of that Program.
+Students must ensure that all courses on their program of study meet the Time Limitation for degree completion and Residency Requirements.
+Any changes to the program of study that depart from the required courses listed in the Graduate Catalog must have the signed approval of the Department Head/School Director of that Program.
 Students who fail to obtain a program of study approved by their advisor assume full responsibility for their registrations and for satisfying University, Graduate School, and departmental program requirements.
-An approved program of study must be on file in the Office of Records and Registration, 303 Pierce Hall, so a degree audit can be completed once a student applies for graduation.
+An approved program of study must be on file in the Office of Records and Registration, 303 Pierce Hall, allowing the office to complete a degree audit once a student applies for graduation.
 Students should schedule an appointment with their academic/graduate advisor to set up a program of study as soon as possible within their first semester.

 Please see section XXV.
 Residency Requirements for information regarding the minimum number of credit hours a graduate student must take once accepted and enrolled in an EMU degree program to receive a graduate degree from Eastern Michigan University.